plutotcool/glsl-bundler/readme.md

 // float b(float c){return c/a*180.;}void main(){float d=b(a*2.);}
 ```

-Alternatively, the `minify` shorcut can be used to get the same result in a single call:
+Alternatively, the `minify` shortcut can be used to get the same result in a single call:

 ```typescript
 import { minify } from '@plutotcool/glsl-bundler'